Statistical and Topological Properties of Sliced Probability Divergences: Introduction

-Even though sliced versions of several other divergence functions have already been used in practice (e.g., \cite{Tabor2018,vayer2019,kolouri2020sliced}), the theoretical properties of such sliced divergences have not yet been well-understood.
-Motivated by the properties of SW, we investigate, in the present document, the statistical and topological properties of Sliced Probability Divergences in a more general setting.
-In particular, we consider a generic \emph{base divergence} $\bDelta$, and define its sliced version, denoted as $\sdelta[]$.
-First, we show that slicing preserves the metric properties, in the sense that if $\bDelta$ is a metric, then so is $\sdelta[]$.
-Afterwards, we focus on finer topological properties of $\sdelta[]$ and show that if convergence in the base distance $\bDelta$ implies weak convergence of measures, then slicing preserves this property as well, meaning that convergence in $\sdelta[]$ implies weak convergence of measures.
-Furthermore, in the case when $\bDelta$ is an integral probability metric \cite{Muller1997}, we identify sufficient conditions for $\sdelta[]$ to be upper-bounded by $\bDelta$, which implies that $\sdelta[]$ induces a weaker topology.
-Similarly, we also identify sufficient conditions such that, $\bDelta$ and $\sdelta[]$ are strongly equivalent in compact domains, which implies that convergence in one of them is equivalent to the convergence in the other one.
+We first establish several topological properties of $\sdelta[]$.
+Thanks to our general approach, our findings can directly be applied to any instance of sliced divergence, including those motivated by the two aforementioned purposes.
+Specifically, we show that slicing preserves the metric properties: if $\bDelta$ is a metric, so is $\sdelta[]$ (Proposition~\ref{thm:metric}).
+We then focus on finer topological properties of $\sdelta[]$ and show in \Cref{thm:weak_conv} that, if the convergence in $\bDelta$ implies the weak convergence of measures (or conversely), then slicing preserves this property, \ie~the convergence in $\sdelta[]$ implies the weak convergence of measures (or conversely).
+We also consider the case when $\bDelta$ is an integral probability metric \cite{Muller1997} and identify sufficient conditions for $\sdelta[]$ to be upper-bounded by $\bDelta$, which implies that $\sdelta[]$ induces a weaker topology (Theorem~\ref{thm:weak_topo}).
+Similarly, we identify sufficient conditions such that $\bDelta$ and $\sdelta[]$ are strongly equivalent (\Cref{cor:ipm_ub2}), meaning that $\bDelta$ is upper- and lower-bounded by $\sdelta[]$.

-In terms of statistical properties of $\sdelta[]$, we investigate its \emph{sample complexity} and relate it to the sample complexity of the base divergence $\bDelta$.
-We show that, for \emph{any} $\sdelta[]$, the sample complexity does not depend on the dimension $d$, and it is proportional to the \emph{one-dimensional} sample complexity of $\bDelta$.
-This property comes with a caveat, however: we further show that, if one approximates the expectation over the random projections that appear in $\sdelta[]$ with a simple Monte Carlo average, which is the most common practice, an additional variance term appears in the sample complexity and can limit the performance of $\sdelta[]$ in high dimensions.
-This result agrees with the recent empirical observations reported in \cite{deshpande2019max,Kolouri2019}.
+Then, we derive the following statistical properties of $\sdelta[]$: we prove that the `sample complexity' of $\sdelta[]$ is proportional to the sample complexity of $\bDelta$ for one-dimensional measures, and does not depend on the dimension $d$ (Theorems~\ref{thm:sliced_sample_complexity}, \ref{thm:sliced_rateofconv}).
+This property explains why \emph{any} $\sdelta[]$ motivated by the second purpose offers statistical benefits when the original divergence suffers from the curse of dimensionality.
+However, this comes with a caveat: we show that, if one approximates the expectation over the random projections that appears in $\sdelta[]$ with a Monte Carlo average, which is the most common practice, then an additional variance term appears in the sample complexity and can limit the performance of $\sdelta[]$ in high dimensions (Theorem~\ref{thm:projection_complexity}).
+Our results agree with the recent empirical observations reported in \cite{deshpande2019max,Kolouri2019} and provide a better understanding for them.